 "I'll get your bags, and then I need to clean the egg off the house."
 Randall says.

 "Okay, it's nearly nine though, so be careful out there."
-My dad side hugs me once again, and kisses the top of my head.
+My dad side hugs me and kisses the top of my head.
 "Only been here five minutes and you're already so helpful."

-I meander out of the kitchen, grabbing a role of paper towels and head out to the front yard.
+I find my way around the kitchen, grabbing a roll of paper towels and heading out to the front yard.
 My dad was carrying in the two bags and as I was walking out, and the door shut behind him.
 Alone at last… I thought to myself.
 There was egg all over the front windows, and the panels of the house.
 Along with the walkway and the grass – which I wasn't about to waste my time on.

-"Pretty girls shouldn't be doing a bad boys work."
+"Pretty girls shouldn't be forced to clean up something bad boys did."
 A voice muttered behind me.
-I nearly screamed; dropping the egg infested paper towel out of my hand and onto the concrete.
+I nearly screamed; dropping the eggy paper towel out of my hand and onto the concrete.
 And as I spun around to see who was speaking to me, my heart nearly stopped.
 It was the boy from maybe ten minutes ago.
 The one who had egged my house in the first place.
 "I'm Eli Goldsworthy."
 He grins.

 "You egged my dad's house."
-I responded.
-My heart was still beating unfortunately fast.
+I answered quickly.
+My heart was still beating crazy fast.

 "He isn't."
 I replied, throwing a gloppy paper towel to the ground.